Value-added tax (VAT)

 Dumping and anti-dumping duties are collected at the point of import.

 In certain cases, such as temporary importation or inward processing, the customs administration shall require a kind of guarantee letter to secure the taxes.
 The amount of this guarantee shall cover all the taxes payable in the case of an importation.

 There is no customs tax on trade between the EU and Turkey except for certain products (e.g. agricultural and steel products).
 However, it is crucial that the imported goods are imported together with an A.TR Movement Certificate proving that the goods are in free circulation.

 In the case of FTAs, the goods must be imported with a EUR.1 certificate, giving proof of their country of origin in order to benefit from the FTA.

-Turkey applies the Common Customs Tariff of the EU to third countries, except for agricultural products.
+Turkey applies the Common Customs Tariff of the EU to third countries, except for agricultural and steel products.

 Buildings and land owned in Turkey are subject to an annual real estate tax at different rates.

 Stamp tax applies to a wide range of documents, including, but not limited to, agreements, financial statements, and payrolls.
 Stamp tax is levied as a percentage of the value stated on the agreements at rates varying between 0.189% and 0.948%.